macoley/macoley/README.md

 ### Hi there, I'm Maciej Olejnik 👋

 🔭 I’m React Native and iOS (Swift) Developer from Poland.
-I used to be Front-end man some time ago, so I have solid background on that.
+I used to be Front-end guy some time ago, and I have solid background on that.

 🌱 I’m currently learning Rust and studing architectural things.